You’ve surely experienced it.

 To do the first one, simply use a tape similar to the one used on the door above but narrower (such as this one from Amazon), and stick it around the edges of either the tank’s lid or the tank itself.
 Just make sure you dry and clean the place where you stick it before doing so.

 As for making the seat and seat cover quieter, simply stick small noise dampening bumpers on the bottom side of the seat cover and seat itself.
+Alternatively, you can get a slow close toilet seat which doesn’t drop hard on the bowl.

 Make your guests feel at home: Add “counter-noise”